kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 After installing Node.js we are now ready to install ZeppelinOS.
 Using our terminal we are going to do the following:

-Note: For windows users I recommend Powershell over Command Prompt.
+Note: For Windows users, I recommend Powershell over Command Prompt.

 `$ npm install -g zos`